 Imagine what this link between knowledge and better thinking means for other domains.
 For instance, in politics, there is evidence that those citizens who know more about politics tend to be more interested and active in politics.
 Do they also think better about politics?
 Are they less manipulable?
 More precisely, are those more politically informed less likely to be distracted from politicians’ policy/issue positions (i.e., what really affects citizens) by surface appearances and seductive but relatively superficial political information, like whether or not a U.S. presidential candidate “looked presidential” in a debate, or who is doing better in polling or fundraising?
 (For more on citizen political knowledge and manipulability, see the classic, The Nature and Origins of Mass Opinion, by John Zaller).

-The bottom line for Learning Life is this: given evidence that knowing more about a topic makes one better at remembering, comprehending and problem-solving on that topic, doesn’t it make sense to spread information more widely in people’s everyday lives, and link that information to further learning and reward online – in other words, to do what Learning Life is doing?Paul Lachelier, Ph.D.
+The bottom line is this: given evidence that knowing more about a topic makes one better at remembering, comprehending and problem-solving on that topic, doesn’t it make sense to spread information more widely in people’s everyday lives, and link that information to further learning and reward online?Paul Lachelier, Ph.D.
 Founder, Learning Life

 Foer, Joshua.
 2011.
 Moonwalking with Einstein: The Art and Science of Remembering Everything.
 New York: Penguin Press.